Vaiz/nfs3/crates/cargo_nfs3_server/src/mirror2/README.md

 ## Implementation Notes

-- File handles are still cached for path resolution
+- File handles are cached only for path resolution (minimal memory usage)
-- Directory listings are cached until modification detected
+- Directory contents are read from filesystem on every directory operation
+- No caching of any kind except for path-to-ID mapping
 - Uses efficient string interning for path components
 - Cross-platform string handling for filenames
 - Async I/O throughout for good performance